-Cache plugins are essential for site speed, and especially now that there is more and more mobile traffic.
+Cache plugins are essential for site speed, and especially now that there is more and more emphasis on fast mobile performance.

 Until recently, the best way to reduce page load times was to use a combination of plugins to do the work.

-W3 Total Cache or WP Super Cache for browser and page caching, Autoptimize for minification and A3 Lazyload for image deferring.
+W3 Total Cache or WP Super Cache for browser and page caching, Autoptimize for minification and A3 Lazyload for lazy loading images.

 It involved a lot of settings in each plugin and especially with W3 Total Cache, which can be a difficult plugin to set up for an inexperienced WordPress user.

 However, WP Rocket solves these problems because it is an all in one solution to make sure your site loads as fast as possible.

 Here is a side-by-side comparison chart of what you get and how it makes your site load faster.

 With WP Rocket there is no need to use a bundle of plugins to do the job for you to make your site fast for your visitors.

 I have used Revive Old Post for years now.

 It is the best way to automatically leverage social sharing for your all blog posts, night and day.
 Why bother with an editorial calendar?